-- Relationship and Health • Education/PSHE

-- Staff Behaviour Policy •
+- Staff Behaviour Policy

-- Whistleblowing policy • Complaints policy
+- Whistleblowing policy

 - Online safety policy

-smart technology
+technology

-- Behaviour policy, incl. pupil use of mobile and - SEND policy - Health and safety policy ٠ - This policy applies to all staff in our school.
+- Behaviour policy, incl. pupil SEND policy - Health and safety policy

+This policy applies to all staff in our school.
 For the purposes of this policy:

-- Staff refers to all those working for or on behalf of the school, full time or part time, in a paid or regular voluntary capacity. - A volunteer is a person who performs an activity that involves spending time, unpaid in school • (except for approved expenses). - Parent refers to birth parents and other adults who are in a parenting role, for example step-parents, foster carers and adoptive parents. - Child refers to all children on our school roll and any child under the age of 18 who comes into contact with our school.
+- Staff refers to all those working for or on behalf of the school, full-time or part-time, in a paid or regular voluntary capacity. - A volunteer is a person who performs an activity that involves spending time, unpaid in school (except for approved expenses). - Parent refers to birth parents and other adults who are in a parenting role, for example step-parents, foster carers and adoptive parents. - Child refers to all children on our school roll and any child under the age of 18 who comes into contact with our school.
 This includes unborn babies.